IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/writing_docs.rst

 work too but are discouraged.
 You can link to other pages, like :doc:`Hello World<hello_world>` or sections within other pages, like :ref:`devs/installation:unstable installation`.
 We have ``autosectionlabel`` enabled so it is not necessary to manually create labels.
+The depth of sections with automatic labels is set to 2, so the third level of titles will not get automatic labels to avoid duplication.

 The following colours and annotation styles should be used for annotating images.
 All stroke widths are 3px with a corner radius of 3px.
 Horizontal